quiltdata/quilt/docs/Catalog/Admin.md

 ## Users and roles

-This section provides comprehensive access control management for the follwing
+This section provides comprehensive access control management for the following
 functions:
 * Create/Delete user
 * De/activate user